Wilburville, Tasmania

 Wilburville is a small rural residential locality in the local government area of Central Highlands in the Central region of Tasmania.
 It is located about 90 km north of the town of Hamilton.
 The 2016 census determined a population of 16 for the state suburb of Wilburville.

 History

 Wilburville is a confirmed suburb/locality.
-It was so named for the unofficial caretaker of shacks over many years, Mr Wilbur Anderson.
+It was so named for the unofficial caretaker of shacks over many years, Wilbur Anderson.

 Geography

 The northern boundary is the shore of Arthurs Lake (the lake).

 Road infrastructure

 The C525 route (Arthurs Lake Road) passes through from west to east.